-The goal of The Saturday Course at Milton Academy is to provide a rich learning environment for children with strong academic skills.
-Independently motivated students can learn compelling material in a fun and exciting environment.
+Today, over 1,000 academically advanced students, representing 125 public schools in the Greater Boston area, come to experience an educational utopia: passionate faculty teaching eager and curious students.
+The goal of The Saturday Course is to provide an enriching learning environment for children with strong academic skills; independently motivated students learn compelling material in a fun and exciting environment.

 The Saturday Course is designed for students in Grades 4–8 from surrounding communities.
 Participating school districts select students who can register for courses.
 Students from other communities may apply for a waitlist position.